akshatc/WP-Remote-WordPress-Plugin/readme.txt

 **What if I want to back up my site to another destination?**

-You can also store your backups on your own Amazon S3, Dropbox or you can upload backups to your own server via FTP or SFTP.
+You can also store your backups on your own Amazon S3 or you can upload backups to your own server via FTP or SFTP.

 **How do I restore my site from a backup?**